 Even just among these four numerically dominant languages, there is great variance.
 Chinese is an L1 for many more people than any other language, and English is by far the most common L2.
-In China alone, a recent estimate of numbers of people studying English exceeds 155 million: 10 million in elementary school, 80 million in high school, at least 5 million in universities, and 60 million adults in other instructional contexts.
-Many more millions will soon be added to these estimates as China implements mandatory English instruction at the primary level.
-Demographic change is also illustrated by the fact that there are now perhaps 15 million speakers of Chinese L2 (this number is far from certain), but the increasing involvement and influence of China in international economic and political spheres is being accompanied by an increase in the election or need for people elsewhere to learn Mandarin Chinese, the official national language (different varieties, such as Cantonese and Taiwanese, are as different as German and Swedish).
+The British Council has estimated that more than 1 billion people are studying English as an L2 (Cook 2002:3), and the number may be closer to 1.75 billion if we include all varieties and functions of the language (McArthur 2001).
+In China alone this figure includes over 150 million English L2 learners, and millions more are being added as English instruction is further implemented at the primary level.
+There are now perhaps 15 million speakers of Chinese L2, but the increasing involvement and influence of China in international economic and political spheres is being accompanied by an increase in the election or need for people elsewhere to learn Mandarin Chinese, the official national language (different varieties, such as Cantonese and Taiwanese, are as different as German and Swedish).
 An indicator of this trend in the USA is that by 1998, the Modern Language Association reported that Chinese had become the sixth most commonly taught foreign language in US colleges and universities, and numbers are steadily growing.
+School districts around the country are also increasingly adding Chinese language courses to elementary and secondary curricula.